What are Lightroom Presets?

 The Beta Version of Lightroom was released more than 12 years ago, and today it is a self-sufficient and flexible program.
 With a modular structure with hundreds of different tools and thousands of options and settings, it can be adapted for any type of photography workflow.

+What are Lightroom presets used for?
 Lightroom was originally created for professional photographers as a photo archive management program to complement photoshop editing capabilities.
-Lightroom was originally called Photoshop Lightroom.
+It was originally called Photoshop Lightroom.

 The only goal of the program was to solve the main problem of modern digital photography: to manage a large number of RAW files, otherwise called digital negatives.